-If you’re running a wholesale candy or snack food (such as healthy snacks, gourmet popcorn, or wholesale chocolate) distribution business, chances are you will be shipping candy at some point.
+If you’re running a wholesale candy or snack food (such as healthy snacks, gourmet popcorn, or wholesale chocolate) wholesale distribution business, chances are you will be shipping candy at some point.
 This means that you’ll need to know how to ship candy so that it’s delivered to your customer properly.

 The candy shipping process will vary depending on the type of candy and wholesale snacks that you’re shipping.
 This includes bulk candy, individually wrapped candies, and chocolate.
 Keep reading to discover five tips for shipping candy.